lukateras/python-fraudrecord/README.md

 ---

-Note that the Report API client isn't and won't be implemented.
 This package is intended for privacy research only.
+Reporting isn't and won't be implemented.